Installing Veeam Backup for AWS Using CloudFormation Template

 For more information on Elastic IP addresses, see AWS Documentation.

-- Specify the IPv4 address range from which Veeam Backup for AWS Web UI will be accessible.
+- Specify the IPv4 address ranges from which Veeam Backup for AWS Web UI will be accessible.

 Make sure the IPv4 address of the local machine from which you plan to access Veeam Backup for AWS lies within the specified IPv4 range.

-The IPv4 address range is specified in the CIDR notation (for example, 184.108.40.206/24).
+The IPv4 address ranges must be specified in the CIDR notation (for example, 188.8.131.52/24).
 To let all IPv4 addresses access Veeam Backup for AWS, you can specify 0.0.0.0/0 .
 Note that allowing access from all IPv4 addresses is unsafe and thus not recommended in production environments.

-Based on the specified IPv4 range, AWS CloudFormation will create a security group for Veeam Backup for AWS with the inbound rule for HTTPS traffic.
-By default, port 443 is open for inbound HTTPS traffic.
-If you plan to change the security group for Veeam Backup for AWS upon the product installation, you will need to manually add inbound rules to the new security group and make sure this security group allows access to AWS services listed in the Requirements section.
+Based on the specified IPv4 ranges, AWS CloudFormation will create a security group for Veeam Backup for AWS with an inbound rule for HTTPS traffic.
+By default, port 443 is open for the inbound HTTPS traffic.
+If you plan to change the security group for Veeam Backup for AWS upon the product installation, you will need to manually add inbound rules to the new security group and make sure this security group allows access to AWS services listed in the AWS Services section.

 - In the VPC and Subnet section, specify an Amazon VPC and subnet to which the backup appliance will be connected.

-Depending on the option selected at step 7a, you can either select an existing Amazon VPC and subnet, or specify IPv4 address ranges in the CIDR notation for a new Amazon VPC and subnet.
+Depending on the option selected at step 5a, you can either select an existing Amazon VPC and subnet, or specify IPv4 address ranges in the CIDR notation for the new Amazon VPC and subnet.

 Consider the following: